marcobeierer/wordpress-sitemapgenerator/src/readme.txt

 = Features =
 * Simple setup.
 * Works out of the box with all WordPress plugins.
-* Low computations costs for your webserver.
+* Low computation costs for your webserver.

 = Technical Features =
 * Respects your robots.txt file (also the crawl-delay directive)